Austria Register Travel insurance Destinations

 Penalties for possession, use or trafficking of illegal drugs are strict.
 Convicted offenders can expect a jail sentence and a heavy fine.

 You must be 18 years old to drive in Austria.

 Penalties for drinking and driving are strict.
 The legal blood alcohol limit is 0.05 percent.
-Convicted offenders can expect heavy fines, and driver’s licences may be confiscated immediately.
+Convicted offenders can expect heavy fines, and your driver’s licence may be confiscated immediately.

 The use of a cellular telephone while driving is prohibited, unless it is fitted with a hands-free device.

 Turning right on a red light is not permitted.
-A blinking green light is equivalent to an amber light in Canada and does not mean that you have the right-of-way to turn left.
+A blinking green light is equivalent to an amber light in Canada: it does not mean that you have the right-of-way to advance.